singer-io/tap-fullstory/README.md

 1. Install

     ```bash
-    > pip install tap-closeio
+    > pip install tap-fullstory
     ```

-2. Get your Close.io API Key
+2. Get your FullStory API Key

-    Login to your Close.io account, navigate to your account settings and "Your API Keys".
-Generate a New API Key, you'll need it for the next step.
+    Login to your FullStory account, navigate to your account settings and "Integrations & API Keys".
+Copy your API key, you'll need it for the next step.

 3. Create the config file